Braves vs. Angels Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Charlie Morton (10-8) will make his 21st start of the season.
+- Spencer Strider (11-3) will take to the mound for the Braves and make his 22nd start of the season.

 |Opponent